kinetica-partners/pyps-algorithms/README.md

 1. BOM Explosion - Explodes Bill of Materials with lead time calculations
 2. Working Calendar - Calculates working time completion with calendar rules and exceptions
+3. Forecast ETS - Exponential Smoothing forecasting with comprehensive validation and CSV output

-The core functions are included in ./src along with companion modules designed to function in xlwings lite.
+The core functions are included in ./src along with companion modules designed to function in xlwings lite (except Forecast ETS which is designed for local execution with CSV integration).

 ## 🚀 Quick Start